-Born in 1970 in Beijing, China, Ji Zhou graduated from the printmaking department at the Central Academy of Fine Arts, Beijing in 1994, and later received a Masters in Visual Arts from the University Paris 1 Panteon-Sorbonne, Paris in 2005.
+Born in 1970 in Beijing, China, Ji Zhou graduated from the printmaking department at the Central Academy of Fine Arts, Beijing in 1994, and later received a MFA from the University Paris 1 Panteon-Sorbonne, Paris in 2005.
 Ji Zhou's quiet observation of contemporary society is reflected in his object-based works, often rendered in photography or sculpture.

-Ji's oeuvre explores fragmented and whole images, comprised of images of objects and installations that are not what they always appear to be.
-His series 'Dust,' which was exhibited extensively across Asian fairs and in New York's Armory show, explores the perceived image of hand-assembled objects, rendered in monotonous grey as a mean to focus on the shape and form of these sculptures.
-In Ji's current series 'Civilized Landscape,' he explores illusory landscapes created by mankind: using maps and books, he sculpts mountains and skyscrapers in carefully placed installations before photographing the compositions.
-Through this illustration of the world, Ji Zhou probes the use of human culture to understand and build the world that surrounds us.
+Ji Zhou's oeuvre explores fragmented and whole images, comprised of images of objects and installations that are not what they always appear to be.
+His series "Dust," which was exhibited extensively across Asian fairs and in New York's The Armory Show (2013), explores the perceived image of hand-assembled objects, rendered in monotonous grey as a mean to focus on the shape and form of these sculptures.
+In Ji's current series "Civilized Landscape," he explores illusory landscapes created by mankind: using maps and books, he sculpts mountains and skyscrapers in carefully placed installations before photographing the compositions.
+Through this illustration of the world, Ji Zhou constructs an understanding of the world around us.

 Ji Zhou currently live and works in Beijing, China.